 • Big moves that identify the main design priorities for the park or facility.
 They offer specific directions that help steer the initial design work towards achieving the vision statement and guiding principles.

-Phase 2B: Exploring Design Options
+Community Engagement Phase 2: Exploring Design Options

 Design options for the park or facility are developed from feedback collected in the previous engagement phase.
-Depending on the level of engagement, these will either be developed directly with the community and stakeholders in a workshop or by the project team.
+Depending on the level of engagement, these are either developed directly with the community and stakeholders in a workshop or by the project team.
 The design options are then presented to the community and stakeholders to gather their thoughts, including whether they align with the vision statement, guiding principles and big moves.

-Phase 2C: Setting the Direction
+Community Engagement Phase 3: Setting the Direction

 The project team uses feedback from the previous engagement phases to develop a preferred design for the park or facility.
-This design is presented to the community and stakeholders for their confirmation and input before it is finalized.
+This design is then presented to the community and stakeholders for their confirmation and input before it is finalized.

 This work may include: